Powerlearnproject/se-assignment-day-2-git-and-github-JaySenne/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Version control systems track file changes over time, enabling multiple collaborators to work on a project without overwriting each other’s contributions.
+GitHub is widely used for managing code versions because it hosts Git repositories and offers features like collaboration, pull requests, issue tracking, and CI/CD integration.
+By maintaining a detailed history of changes, providing backups, resolving conflicts, and facilitating code reuse, version control helps ensure project integrity

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?